zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-viewmodel.md

 When a blade is opened by the user, the Portal calls the extension iFrame and requests the `ViewModel` for that blade.
 The blade `ViewModel` consists of other `ViewModels` for items like textboxes, buttons, and other controls.
 These `ViewModels` are used to communicate with the user by displaying or collecting information.
 The blade `ViewModel` coordinates the transfer of the data to, from, and between the `ViewModels` for the controls.
 The `ViewModels` have a performance impact on the blades.
 Accessibility attributes are encapsulated in the controls.

-**NOTE**: It is good practice to use a section control to layout the blade controls, instead of directly putting them in the template.
+**NOTE**: It is good practice to use a section control to lay out the blade controls, instead of directly putting them in the template.
 A section control provides default styling, and is typically an easier way to deal with dynamically adding and removing of controls.

 In this example, the blade loads a person object from the server and displays it in readonly textbox controls.
 The practice of putting the textbox controls in a section control was omitted to simplify the example.
 To make the scenario more dynamic, the blade does not display a textbox for the person's smartphone if the string is empty.
 Consequently, the UI resembles one of the following two images.